Skip to content

 Terminal window

-pnpm nx run <backend-project>:serve
+pnpm nx serve <backend-project>

 The generator creates CDK or Terraform infrastructure based on your selected iacProvider.